ajf214/personal-arm-templates/Boilerplate/managing-blueprints-as-code.md

 * [concat()](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-functions-array#concat)

 ### Blueprint
 This is your main Blueprint file.
-In order to be processed successfully, the blueprint must be created in Azure before any artifacts (policy, role, template) otherwise the calls to publish those artifacts will fail.
+In order to be processed successfully, the blueprint must be created in Azure before any artifacts (policy, role, template) otherwise the calls to push those artifacts will fail.
 That's because the **artifacts are child resources of a blueprint**.
-The Manage-AzureRmBlueprint script takes care of this for you automatically.
+The `Manage-AzureRmBlueprint` script takes care of this for you automatically.
 Typically, you will name this 01-blueprint.json so that it is sorted alphabetically first, but this name is up to you and doesn't affect anything.

 Let's look at our Boilerplate sample ```blueprint.json``` file: